mitranim/mitranim.github.io/templates/posts/game-impressions-doom-2016.md

 Runes passively change something about your character.
 You gradually earn 12, but can only use 3 at any time.
 This means you don't just max them out and forget about it; you'll keep thinking which runes to pick for a given situation or playstyle, which can be interesting.

 Unlike other upgrades, they're unlocked _and_ upgraded through challenges rather than points.
 The unlocking challenges teleport you into rooms with very strict rules, while the upgrade challenges are done through normal gameplay.
 Just as with weapon upgrades, I really like this approach.
 It provides a different kind of gameplay and can teach you something new.
 For example, one challenge requires you to survive a dangerous fight on 1 health.
-You might have to learn to dodge some attacks you couldn't before.
+You might have to learn to dodge some attacks you didn't before.
 The same challenge also forces you to use a Gauss Cannon with an un-upgraded Siege Mode, which _stops your movement_; this suicidal tool turns out to be vital against charging Pinkies.
-That challenge can teach you a lot, and you wouldn't put yourself in this position during normal gameplay.
+That challenge can teach you a lot, and you wouldn't try that during normal gameplay.

 Rune _upgrades_ are done by performing a certain action N times.
 I find the requirements a bit too bland.
 Unlike weapon mastery challenges, they tend to require actions you're already doing: Glory Kill N demons, pick up N armor, and so on.
 They tend to just happen in the background without requiring much thought.
 But the overall concept is solid; I prefer it to any currency-based unlocks.